wasmerio/wasmer.io/_posts/what-makes-an-owner.md

 ![DALL·E generated image: oil painting of a happy WOMAN AND happy MAN, BOTH with the attitude of being in charge, with both fists on their waists.png](/images/blog/empowering_ownership.png)

 For those unfamiliar with startups, they are particular business environment with fast-paced dynamics usually revolving around a specific bit of tech.
-I recommend reading [this article] (https://www.forbes.com/advisor/investing/what-is-a-startup/)from Forbes for learning more about about it.
+I recommend reading [this article](https://www.forbes.com/advisor/investing/what-is-a-startup/) from Forbes for learning more about about it.

 The life of a startup is like a marathon with many sprint stages.
 There is a lot of diversity and autonomy, which demands excellent coordination and cohesion to implement natural interdependence.